Parabolic Hecke eigensheaves: Solving the constraints

-we must have that all of $B_I, C_I, n_{1,i}, n_{2,i}$ are integers.
-Additionally we must satisfy one of the two {\bfseries Numerical alternatives (i) or (ii)}.
-In fact the condition on vanishing of the Chern classes that we derived in the previous section requires that the vector $e - d$ is \textit{\bfseries not} a vector of integers.
-Therefore our only option is {\bfseries Numerical alternative (ii)} which imposes the condition: $lp_I + d_I \equiv 0 (\textrm{mod} \ 1), lp_I + e_I \not\equiv 0 (\textrm{mod} \ 1)$.
-In particular, $A_I$ joins our list of integers.
-The remaining conditions are: Once these integralities are imposed, the behavior of the Hecke condition as $T,t$ vary is under control.
-We still need to make sure the equations hold for some specific values of $T$.
-For this it is conveninet to take $T_I := -d_I$, so \eqref{Heck} becomes:
+Once these integralities are imposed, the behavior of the Hecke condition as $T,t$ vary is under control.
+We still need to make sure the equations hold for some specific values of $T$ and $t$.
+For this it is convenient to take $T_I := -d_I'$ and $t_{i} = - a_{i}$ so \eqref{Heck} becomes:

 or equivalently: